sav-che/TL-2/Authors/Nessel, Hermann {std. Nessel}.md

-> [!cite] BHL link: this entry starts at [page 727](https://www.biodiversitylibrary.org/item/104137#page/743/mode/1up) of TL-2 Vol. III.
+> [!cite] BHL link: this entry starts at [page 727](https://www.biodiversitylibrary.org/page/33355814) of TL-2 Vol. III.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

-Nessel, Hermann (1877-1949), German botanist and gardener; originally assistant at the Institute for Plant Physiology of Berlin University; subsequently in charge of the University of Giessen Botanical Garden; specialist on Lycopodiaceac. (*Nessel*).
+Nessel, Hermann (1877-1949), German botanist and gardener; originally assistant at the Institute for Plant Physiology of Berlin University; subsequently in charge of the University of Giessen Botanical Garden; specialist on Lycopodiaceac.
+**Abbreviated name**: *Nessel*

 #### Herbarium and types